bcollazo/catanatron/README.md

 ### Running a Game

-After bringing up the three components, you can run the `play.py` script which will run a game and print out a link to the final state.
+After bringing up the three components, you can run the `play.py` script which will run a game and print out a link to watch the game.

 ```
 python play.py